Detained Since: July 14, 2009.

-Sentence: Life in prison.
+Sentence: 19 years and 8 months in prison.

 Biography: Gulmira Imin is a Uighur Muslim and served as a government employee in Urumqi, the capital of the Xinjiang Uighur Autonomous Region in northwest China.
 In spring 2009, Ms. Imin became the moderator of Salkin, a Uighur-language culture and news website to which she had previously contributed poetry and short stories and had been critical of government policies in her online writing.